tanchinkhoon/ISSS626_Hands-on_Ex/Take-home_Ex03/README.md

 # Take-home Ex03 README

-This project provides a complete, reproducible Quarto workflow to model HDB resale prices in Singapore with global and local spatial methods.
-The study builds a Multiple Linear Regression hedonic model and a Geographically Weighted model to examine localised effects.
-Outputs include publication grade regression tables, diagnostics, residual spatial tests, and cartographic products such as Local R squared and coefficient maps.
-All computation runs from one Quarto source using relative paths.
+This project provides a complete, reproducible Quarto workflow for modeling HDB resale prices in Singapore using global and local spatial methods.
+The study builds a Multiple Linear Regression (MLR) hedonic model and a Geographically Weighted model (GWmodel) to examine localised effects.
+Outputs include publication-grade regression tables, diagnostics, residual spatial tests, and cartographic products such as Local R-squared and coefficient maps.
+All computations run from a single Quarto source using relative paths.
 Spatial operations use EPSG 3414 with metre units.

 ## Folder layout